Adult Basic Education (Multilingual Writing, Cover Letters, Résumés)

 Timeline

-The CWEST will develop over a three and a half year time span (2007 – 2010), separated into three stages: 1) GED preparation material; 2) ESL skills material; 3) Workplace and job search document material.
+The CWEST developed over a three and a half year time span (2007 – 2010), separated into three stages: 1) GED preparation material; 2) multilingual skills material; 3) Workplace and job search document material.
+It does not appear that the GED material was ever archived on this website.

 How is CWEST Different from Traditional Service Learning and Outreach?
 Theory + Research + Practice = Praxis.